 As Antoine de Saint-Exupery once said, “A goal without a plan is just a wish.”
 Consequently, the best plans have developed a reputation for helping people in every industry realize their own goals, no matter how lofty they may be.
 There literally isn’t a single professional who couldn’t benefit more from a well-crafted strategy, and real estate investors are no exception.
-Buy-and-hold investors, in particular, stand to better their long-term outlook when they take a moment to establish a sound rental property business plan.
+When learning how to start a rental property business, buy-and-hold investors in particular stand to improve their long term outlook by establishing a rental property business plan.

 A proven rental property business plan can help layout the systems and benchmarks investors need to realize success at a higher level.
 That said, only one question remains: what does a rental property business plan look like?